Last updated: March 2026

 Myth 2: “AI is going to take my job”

 Reality: AI will change how your job is done — not eliminate it.
 The professionals who learn AI will be MORE valuable, not replaced.
-See our AI career guide for more.
+As LinkedIn CEO To Musk And Gates: AI Isn't Killing Jobs, It's Creating Them covered, the evidence consistently points to augmentation, not wholesale replacement.

 Myth 3: “I need to learn coding first”